tlsol/insr/README.md

 # insr.finance

-A decentralized insurance protocol for stablecoin depeg protection, built on BSC network.
-Protect your USDC holdings against depegging events with our automated claims system and earn yield through Venus Protocol integration.

-## Features

-- 🛡️ Purchase stablecoin depeg insurance
-  - Flexible coverage amounts (100-50,000 USDC)
-  - Multiple duration options
-  - Automated premium calculation
-  - Real-time price feeds via Flare FTSO

-- 💰 Stake assets to become an insurer
-  - Earn premiums from insurance policies
-  - Automated premium distribution
-  - Risk-adjusted returns
-  - Earn additional yield through Venus Protocol

-- 🤖 Automated Claims Processing
-  - Real-time price monitoring via Flare FTSO
-  - Instant payouts on depeg events
-  - Transparent verification process
-  - Blacklist protection against exploits

-## Tech Stack

-- **Smart Contracts**
-  - Solidity
-  - Hardhat
-  - Venus Protocol Integration
-  - Flare FTSO Integration
-  - Comprehensive test suite (100+ tests)

-- **Frontend**
-  - Next.js 14 with App Router
-  - TypeScript
-  - TailwindCSS
-  - RainbowKit + wagmi for wallet connection
-  - Ethers.js v6

-- **Infrastructure**
-  - Deployed on BSC Network
-  - Venus Protocol for yield generation
-  - Flare FTSO for price feeds
-  - USDC as base currency

-## Contract Addresses (BSC Mainnet)
+## built by [@tlsol](https://github.com/tlsol) during the [2025 ethoxford](https://ethoxford.io/) hackathon!!
+thanku homedao && josh for the invite & opportunity to build something with the community!
+solo submission, no team, because why not?

+this is a defi insurance protocol that's here to protect your bags when stablecoins decide to go unstable 😱 built on BSC, it lets you protect against depeg events. plus, you can earn some sweet yield through Venus Protocol while you're at it!

+## what's cool about it? 🚀

+- 🛡️ cheap, cheap depeg insurance
+  - almost any amount (100-50k USDC)
+  - pick how long you want coverage
+  - premiums calculated automagically
+  - real-time price tracking via Flare FTSO

+- 💰 become an insurer LP & stack that bread
+  - earn premiums from policies
+  - auto premium distribution
+  - risk-adjusted returns (fancy way of saying smart yields)
+  - extra yield through Venus Protocol? yes please!

+- 🤖 claims? we got you covered
+  - real-time price watching via Flare FTSO
+  - instant payouts when stuff goes south
+  - transparent af verification
+  - blacklist to keep the bad guys out

+## tech stack for the nerds 🤓

+- **smart contracts**
+  - Solidity (the good stuff)
+  - Hardhat (testing? we got 100+ of em!)
+  - Venus Protocol integration (for that sweet yield)
+  - Flare FTSO integration (keeping it real with price feeds)

+- **frontend**
+  - Next.js 14 with App Router (bleeding edge, baby!)
+  - TypeScript (because we're responsible adults)
+  - TailwindCSS (looking fresh)
+  - RainbowKit + wagmi (wallet connect made easy)
+  - Ethers.js v6 (the latest and greatest)

+## where to find us on BSC 📍 we are 100% live and running!

 - Insurance Pool: `0x9F1F6C30bF3060f23D9768e9325DCa3D70daA769`
 - Staking Pool: `0x3681B912bF0861c52aEeC26a8b8d03938734f8b5`